The Challenge of Facility Data

 For facility management, most dashboards belong with your various data systems (Building control systems, work order systems) to support the intended function of that system for those users.

 Facility Management Scorecards are strategic managerially focused tools (how are we doing on our voyage).
 They contain sets of metrics, some of which may use data from multiple operational systems such as: cost per GSF, percent of maintenance completed on schedule, and energy use per occupant.

 Unlike dashboards, scorecards can include the broad picture of your facility asset and/or operations with the full range of facility metrics.
 They also do not need to be real time to be useful.
 To make them more usable, you can group facility metrics by category and have summary items with drill-down for detail.

-Facility management scorecards range from a manually updated Excel file to a business intelligence platform.
-Unless your organization has tightly integrated your enterprise management system and other facility systems, it is not likely to be within any of the facility systems you have.
+Facility management scorecards range from a manually updated Excel file to a business intelligence platform, but are not likely to be within any of the facility systems you have.

 A scorecard(s) can let the appropriate people easily identify what information is important for their purposes.
 Ideally this will be as automated as possible and allow you to add and subtract data from systems as you adopt new technologies or upgrade your current systems.

 Organizing Your Metrics on Facility Management Dashboard and Scorecards

 We discussed how facility metrics correspond with the key roles in facility management.
 So, you will want to organize your scorecard(s) in a similar way to support your data driven decisions.